 Reduce Bandwidth Drain

-Close unnecessary applications or devices that might be consuming bandwidth and diminishing your internet connection.
+Close unnecessary applications or devices that might be consuming bandwidth and adding demand on your internet connection.

 Use a VPN with Care

 While virtual private networks (VPN) offer increased security, they can sometimes slow down your connection.
-If speed is a concern, consider using split tunneling features, which allow you to route only specific traffic through the VPN.
+If speed is a concern, consider using split-tunneling, which allows you to route only specific traffic through the VPN.

 Check for Data Cap

-Some ISPs have internet data caps and might throttle your speeds after a certain limit.
-Check with your internet provider for their data policy.
+Some ISPs have internet data caps and may throttle your speeds once you hit that limit.
+Check with your internet provider about their data policy.

 Consider Quality of Service (QoS) Settings

-Some routers have QoS settings that allow you to prioritize traffic for certain applications or devices.
+Some routers have QoS settings that let you prioritize traffic for specific applications or devices.
 This can be useful if you need to ensure that cloud computing tasks have priority over other activities.